ucd-library/caskfs/docs/ld-rest-api.md

    - Description: Same as GET /cask/rel but allows for a larger query in the request body.

-# Fetch Linked Data: /cask/rdf
+# Fetch Linked Data: /cask/ld

-- GET /cask/rdf
+- GET /cask/ld

-   - Description: Fetch and return RDF data from a given URL.
+   - Description: Fetch and return Linked Data from a given URL.
 Either containment or subject parameter is required.
    - Query Parameters:
      - containment (string, required): The filepath or URL to fetch RDF data from.
      - subject (string, optional): Filter results to include only triples with this subject URI.